 You will spend one week in Poitiers, a charming medieval city which hosted one of the oldest French universities in the 15th century.

 This program is provided by GEA France, a consortium of leading aeronautics engineering institutions.
 From Poitiers to Toulouse, the member schools of the GEA cover the whole spectrum of aerospace disciplines.
 In close synergy with their respective research laboratories, they train each year hundreds of expert engineering, project managers, and general managers of the aerospace industry as well as PhDs in many aerospace related fields.

 You can expect to receive 9 undergraduate credits for the program.
-Students majoring in Aeronautics & Astronautics can have these credits count toward the free elective requirements for their degree.
+Students majoring in Aeronautics & Astronautics can count 6 credits toward the free elective requirements for their degree and 3 credits for the I&S general requirement.
 Students in other departments should check to see how these credits will apply toward degree requirements.

 The program will provide housing in hotels in all of the program locations.
 Breakfast and lunch will be provided on weekdays during the program.

 Program Expenses, Financial Aid, & Scholarships

 You will pay a program fee of EUR 4,100 € (approximately USD $4,300) directly to the program providers.
 This fee covers the cost of courses, accommodations, some meals, site visits, field trips, and transportation in France.
 A non-refundable application fee of EUR 700 € (approximately USD $750) must be paid to reserve your place in the program; the remaining amount of the program fee is due by the start of the program.
 Additional expenses include airfare, meals not covered by the program fees, international health insurance, and personal expenses.
 The UW Study Abroad Fee